doctrine/dbal/en/reference/types.rst

 Type.

 Using the ORM you generally don't need to know about the Type system.
-This is unless you wan't to make use of database vendor specific database types not included in Doctrine 2.
+This is unless you want to make use of database vendor specific database types not included in Doctrine 2.
 The following PHP Types are abstracted across all the supported database
 vendors: